The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 2. It's also often a good idea to ask if there are any biosecurity or health and safety measures you should be aware of before coming onto any site.

 3. Employers have told us that qualifications are not always the most important thing they are looking for with early career entrants.
-In interview the following things are also important and send clear messages:
+In fact, in many cases they're just as keen to find out more about your personality (see panel below) as they are to find out about your education and skills.

-• Personality Will the applicant gel with other team members?
+• Personality Employers may be asking if you will gel with other team members?

-• Enthusiasm and energy Do they think the applicant is really interested in the role?
+• Enthusiasm and energy Do they think you are really interested in the role?

-• Willingness to work long or mixed hours Agriculture and horticulture jobs are hugely rewarding but are often seasonal and the roles can change in terms of intensity or content over the year.
+• Willingness to work long or mixed hours: Agriculture and horticulture jobs are hugely rewarding but are often seasonal and the roles can change in terms of intensity or content over the year.
+Showing any experience of this seasonal variation and a willingness to go the extra mile in peak times can help greatly.

 • Practical and willing to work with technology The industry is increasingly technical and individuals who can engage successfully with it will be an asset to any business in the industry.